mhassan1a/day_01_exercise_intro/README.md

 - Open `src/my_code.py` and finish the `__init__` function of the `Complex` class.
 The idea here is to implement support for complex numbers.
 Double-check your code by running `nox -s test`.

 ### Task 7: Breakpoints
 - Click on a line number in `my_code.py`.
 A red dot appears.
-Press the `debug_test` button in the `Testing` tab, Python will pause, and you can use the build-in `Debug console`` to explore the data at this point.
+Press the `debug_test` button in the `Testing` tab, Python will pause, and you can use the build-in `Debug console` to explore the data at this point.

 ### Task 8: Implement the remaining functions in my_code.py
 - Implement and test the `add`, `radius`, `angle`, and `multiply` functions.

 ### Task 9: Plotting
-- Run `python ./src/julia.py` to comput a plot of the Julia set with your `Complex` class (see: https://en.wikipedia.org/wiki/Julia_set for more information).
+- Run `python ./src/julia.py` to compute a plot of the Julia set with your `Complex` class (see: https://en.wikipedia.org/wiki/Julia_set for more information).
 - In `src/julia.py` use `plt.plot` and `plt.imshow` to visualize the julia-set.
 Feel free to play with `c` to create different sets.